mcnulty/udi/PROTOCOL.md

 An event is composed of three data items.
 The first two items always take on the following
 form:

-1. An unsigned integer value that defines the type of the event.
+1. An unsigned, 16-bit integer value that defines the type of the event.
-2. An unsigned integer value that identifies tid of the thread that triggered the event.
+2. An unsigned, 64-bit integer value that identifies tid of the thread that triggered the event.

 The following is a list of event types and corresponding values: